clamoodle/clamoodle.github.io/set-world/log.md

 - organized image folders in media
 - change in game avatar from div bg image to img src
 - 2 space indentation instead of 4 lol, and formatted log.md
-- characater select frontend buttons omg, make character in game be right
+- characater select frontend buttons omg, make character in game match that selected
 - made sprites for all avatars
 - app.js check username uniqueness, at least 1 character, pw at least 1 character
 - validate input for character register